-- A Local Development Order for Llanelli Town Centre has been introduced as a reflection of a living town centre approach integrating with other regeneration based initiatives. - Welsh Language All planning applications approved for residential development within linguistic sensitive areas have included the necessary mitigation to support and promote the interests of the Welsh language. - Caeau Mynydd Mawr SAC 40.46 ha of land in good condition was being managed on 24 sites.
-A further 37.96 ha of land was also rated in good condition giving a total of 78.42 ha (source: PIMS Action progress reports 2018-2019). - No planning permissions for 'highly vulnerable' developments were permitted within the C1 or C2 flood zones as identified on the (TAN15) Development Advice Maps where it was contrary to Natural Resources Wales advice. - Planning permission has been granted for schemes that have the potential to contribute a total of 0.69 MW of renewable energy within the County; and
+- A Local development Order for Llanelli Town Centre has been introduced as a reflection of a living town centre approach integrating with other regeneration based initiatives. - Welsh Language -No applications have been approved within linguistic sensitive areas without mitigation measures put in place. - Caeau Mynydd Mawr SAC 40.46 ha of land in good condition was being managed on 24 sites.
+A further 37.96 ha (subject to confirmation) of land was also rated in good condition giving a total of 78.42 ha (source: PIMS Action progress reports 2018-2019). - No planning permissions for 'highly vulnerable' developments were permitted within the C1 or C2 flood zones as identified on the (TAN15) Development Advice Maps where it was contrary to Natural Resources Wales advice.

-Minerals data indicates that the current hard rock landbank for Carmarthenshire is at least 92 years.
+- Planning permission has been granted for schemes that have the potential to contribute a total of 0.69 MW of renewable energy within the County; and - Minerals data indicates that the current hard rock landbank for Carmarthenshire is at least 92 years.
 The apportionments and allocations for land-based sand & gravel within Carmarthenshire have been combined with Pembrokeshire, the Pembrokeshire Coast National Park and Ceredigion.
 The combined landbank is at least 12 years supply.